 The use of identifiers

-The ID data type in XML does by default not allow for identifiers which start with a number.
-To overcome this limitation and in order to allow for interoperable package identification all identifiers within Common Specification metadata MUST start with an identifier prefix, followed by a colon, and the actual value of the identifier.
+The ID data type in XML does define that a legit value must begin with a letter, or the underscore character (‘_’), and contain no characters other than letters, digits, hyphens, underscores, full stops, and certain combining and extension characters..
+To overcome this limitation and in order to allow for interoperable package identification all identifiers within Common Specification metadata MUST start with a prefix, followed by the actual value of the identifier.

-Example: OBJID="UUID:5d378f86-28a1-41d8-a2b9-264b10fbd511"
+Examples:

+Example 1: using a prefix which consists of the abbreviation of the identifier and a hyphen.

+<dmdSec ID="uuid-906F4F12-BA52-4779-AE2C-178F9206111F" CREATED="2018-04-24T14:37:49.609+01:00">

+Example 2: using a fixed prefix “ID”

+<dmdSec ID="ID906F4F12-BA52-4779-AE2C-178F9206111F" CREATED="2018-04-24T14:37:49.609+01:00">

+Note that identifier-type elements and attributes specified within the CS IP are mainly used for internal referencing between the components of an Information Package.
+As such there is no need to require the use of any specific prefix syntax but it is required that any selected prefix is used consistently throughout the package.

-Referencing between files within a Common Specification IP
+Referencing between files within a CS IP Information Package

+This specification recommends strongly to format all components of the information package (i.e. all data, metadata and other parts) as distinct computer files within the package.
+While such an approach simplifies the overall management of the Information Package and makes it easier to include, validate and modify the package, it also brings the need for a clear method for referencing between these various files.

+For example, the METS specification requires for referencing to:

+descriptive and administrative metadata files described in the amdSec and dmdSec elements;

+content (data) files, components of documentation and schemas described in the fileSec element;

+representation METS files described in the root METS file’s structMap element.

 A common approach towards referencing between metadata, and between metadata and other components of the package, is one of the core needs in Information Package validation and integrity checking.
 Different technical solutions are available for referencing and not all of these are supported across all digital preservation tools.

-In order to guarantee interoperability all references within a Common Specification Information Package:
+In order to guarantee interoperability, all references within a CS IP Information Package must follow the requirements below:

+in all occurrences of the METS @LOCTYPE attribute the value of it MUST be “URL”;

+the W3C recommendation XML Linking Language (XLink) version 1.1 MUST be used for expressing references in metadata;

+The XLink @type attribute MUST be used with the fixed value “simple”;

-CAN indicate the protocol part (“file://”), in which case the path MUST be expressed a valid URI according to RFC 3986;
+The value of the XLink @href attribute MUST be expressed as a valid URI according to RFC 3986;

-If the protocol part is omitted, the path MUST be interpreted as a relative reference to the metadata file from which the reference originates.
+Further, the value of the XLink @href attribute SHOULD NOT use the protocol part of the URI (e.g. “file://” or “http://”) and, in this case, MUST be interpreted as a relative path to the file (from the metadata file into which the reference is included).

-Example: xlink:href=”metadata/descriptive/EAD.xml”
+Example:

+<mdRef LOCTYPE="URL" xlink:type="simple" xlink:href="metadata/preservation/premis2.xml" ... />

 Referencing other packages

 As with internal referencing it is crucial that external references to other related packages are expressed in an interoperable manner.
-As such all references to other Common Specification Information Packages MUST use the value of the mets/@OBJID attribute of the package.
+As such all references to other CS IP Information Packages MUST use the value of the mets/@OBJID attribute of the package.

-Use of METS in a Common Specification Information Package
+Use of METS

-The main requirement for METS files in a Common Specification Information Package is that these need to follow the official METS Schema version 1.11.
-As new versions of METS Schema become available the DAS Board will evaluate these and, if necessary, update the Common Specification respectively.
+The main requirement for METS files in a CS IP Information Package is that these need to follow the official METS Schema version 1.11.
+As new versions of METS Schema become available the DILCIS Board will evaluate these and, if necessary, update the CS IP respectively.